Infinitesimal Zariski closures of positive representations: Introduction

 Let us consider the vector space $\R^d$ equipped with its canonical ordered basis $\cal E=\{e_1,\ldots,e_d\}$ and let $\GL_d(\R)$ be the group of invertible matrices.
 A \emph{minor} of $g\in\GL_d(\R)$ is the determinant of a square matrix obtained from $g$ by deleting some lines and columns from it.
 Minors appear naturally when one considers the exterior powers of $\R^d.$ Indeed, theses spaces carry also a natural basis defined from $\cal E,$ and the coefficients of $\wedge^kg$ in this basis are the $k\times k$ minors of $g.$

 As introduced by Schoenberg \cite{Schoenberg} and Gantmacher-Krein \cite{GK}, a matrix is \emph{totally positive} if all its minors are positive\footnote{Let us convene throughout the paper that $0$ is not a positive real number.}.
 If $g\in\GL_d(\R)$ is such a matrix, then, since all its entries are positive, it preserves the sharp convex cone of $\R^d$ consisting on vectors all of whose entries in $\cal E$ are non-negative.
-By the preceding paragraph more is true: the same holds for every exterior power of $g$ replacing $\cal E$ by $\wedge^k\cal E.$
+By the preceding paragraph more is true: the same holds for every exterior power of $g$, replacing $\cal E$ by $\wedge^k\cal E.$

-An application of the classical Perron-Frobenius Theorem implies then that $\wedge^kg$ has a unique attracting fixed line in the interior of this cone, and the collection $(g_{+,k})_1^d$ is an attracting complete flag\footnote{Recall that a \emph{complete flag} of $\R^d$ is a sequence of vector subspaces $(V_i)_1^d$ such that $\dim V_i=i$ and $V_i\subset V_{i+1}.$} of $g.$ If we denote by $\BC$ the complete flag then the inclusion (\ref{encono}) readily implies that the \emph{lower triangular matrix} $\wk u_g$ sending $\BC$ to $(g_{+,k})$ has all minors below the diagonal positive.
-Such a semi-group will be denoted by $\wk{U}_{>0}.$ If one is keener on \emph{upper triangular matrices} then one should replace $\BC$ by $\CB=(\spa(e_d\oplus\cdots\oplus e_{d-k+1})\big)_1^d$ to obtain analogous $U_{>0}.$ The subspace of \emph{positive flags} is then defined by Several implicit choices, other than the pair of flags $(\BC,\CB)\leftrightarrow\cal E,$ have been done to define $\cal F_{>0},$ but we will not enter this matter at the moment.
+An application of the classical Perron-Frobenius Theorem implies then that $\wedge^kg$ has a unique attracting fixed line in the interior of this cone, and the collection $(g_{+,k})_1^d$ is an attracting complete flag\footnote{Recall that a \emph{complete flag} of $\R^d$ is a sequence of vector subspaces $(V_i)_1^d$ such that $\dim V_i=i$ and $V_i\subset V_{i+1}.$} of $g.$ If we denote by $\BC$ the complete flag then the inclusion (\ref{encono}) readily implies that the \emph{lower triangular matrix} $\wk u_g$ sending $\BC$ to $(g_{+,k})$ has positive minors (except those that are forced to be zero by the virtue of being lower triangular).
+Such a semi-group will be denoted by $\wk{U}_{>0}.$ If one is more familiar with \emph{upper triangular matrices} then one should replace $\BC$ by $\CB=(\spa(e_d\oplus\cdots\oplus e_{d-k+1})\big)_1^d$ to obtain an analogous $U_{>0}.$ The subspace of \emph{positive flags} is then defined by The pair of flags $(\BC,\CB)$ uniquely determines the (ordered) decomposition $\R^d=\bigoplus_{e\in\cal E}\R e$, so $\cal F_{>0}$ is actually defined by the pair $(\BC,\CB)$ and \emph{a pinning} (see \S\,\ref{total>0}).